 Massage helps improve your overall health

-When your energy is flowing freely, it helps you maintain a healthier weight, lowers blood sugar levels, and reverses the onset of type 2 diabetes.
+When your energy is flowing freely, it makes it easier to maintain a healthier weight, lowers blood sugar levels, and reverses the onset of type 2 diabetes.
 Your circulation will improve and more oxygen will flow to your brain.
 It also reduces migraine pain and lowers the chance of blood clotting.

 Energy centers in the body are invisible and aren’t recognized as viable in traditional Western medicine.
 However, Asian massage practitioners believe that energy circulates throughout the body.
 If energy becomes blocked you may experience pain, sickness, and emotional distress.